FOX5 chief meteorologist Sue Palka stepping aside after 36 years

 - “Sue is as kind in real life as she is on screen.
 Her class is bountiful, her kindness humbling, and her heart huge,” tweeted Matthew Cappucci, who joined FOX5 as a meteorologist last summer and also contributes to the Capital Weather Gang.

 - “Sue Palka is a pioneer and one of the most inspiring people I’ve ever met.
-It’s been a true honor getting the chance to work daily with someone who IS the definition of ‘The Best,’” tweeted FOX5 anchor Angie Goff.
+It’s been a true honor getting the chance to work daily with someone who IS the definition of ‘The Best,’ ” tweeted FOX5 anchor Angie Goff.

 - “I’ve got time to tell you how much I love @SuePalkaFox5DC, but for now I can confirm she’s even more wonderful than you already thought,” tweeted FOX5 reporter Tom Fitzgerald.